-A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this plan amendment, which was given in the New York State Register on December 29, 2021, and clarified on March 30, 2022 is also enclosed for your information (Appendix IV).
+A copy of pertinent sections of (enacted) legislation is enclosed for your information (Appendix III).
+Copies of the public notice of this plan amendment, which were given in the New York State Register on December 29, 2021, and clarified on March 30, 2022, are also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).